 Toddlers and snacks go together like peanut butter and jelly (or something like that!).

-I personally keep a small Rubbemaid container of cheerios in my toddler diaper bag.
+I personally keep a small Rubbemaid container of cheerios or pretzels in my toddler diaper bag.

 Snacks don’t necessarily have to be fancy, or you can go all out and get all kinds of great toddler snacks.